-- 19.10 When the top of a pair does not change position during a motion by the base, the start position is used to determine the difficulty value of the top. - 19.11 When a top changes position during a motion of the base, the difficulty value is calculated as the value of the start position of the top, plus (+) the motion of the base. - 19.12 At the end of a motion to the floor by the base, e.g. to sit or to splits, a hand or hands used to assist the motion must be lifted from the floor for the static hold.
+- 19.10 Definition of an element of difficulty: See appendix 6 - Static Hold of the Top + Base position - Mount (including the static position of the top and the base) - Motion of the Top + Static Hold of the Top+ Base position - Start position of the Top + Motion of the Base + Static Hold of the Top + Base position - Start position of the Top + Motion of the Top + Motion of the Base + Static Hold of the Top + Base position - 19.11 At the end of a motion to the floor by the base, e.g. to sit or to splits, a hand or hands used to assist the motion must be lifted from the floor for the static hold.
 If the hand remains on the floor during a static hold, a technical penalty of 0.5 is taken for additional support.

-Article 20: SPECIAL REQUIREMENTS FOR WOMEN'S GROUP BALANCE EXERCISES
+Article 20: SPECIAL REQUIREMENTS FOR GROUPS BALANCE EXERCISES

-- 20.1 There must be a minimum of 2 separate pyramids each selected from different categories from the Tables of Difficulty - 20.2 There must be 3 static holds of 3 seconds each.
-The 3 static-hold requirement for Women's Groups can be accomplished by one of the following combinations: - 3 fixed pyramids each with 1 static hold of 3 seconds duration. - 1 pyramid with 2 holds each of 3 seconds duration and 1 fixed pyramid with 1 static hold of 3 seconds. - 20.3 An unsupported handstand, chosen from any position, in the handstand table in the Tables of Difficulty, except the planche handstand position, must be performed by the top in a minimum of 1 pyramid.
+- 20.1 There must be a minimum of 2 separate pyramids each selected from different categories from the Tables of Difficulty. - 20.2 There must be a minimum of 3 static holds of 3 seconds each. - 20.3 An unsupported handstand, chosen from any position, in the handstand table in the Tables of Difficulty must be performed by the top in a minimum of 1 pyramid.
 (This Special Requirement can not be met by the middle acting as the top). - 20.4 For each missing element or other Special Requirement, there is a penalty of 1.0.

-Restrictions for Women's Groups
+Restrictions for Groups